Oxford Technology EIS/SEIS Fund

 This is perhaps the epitome of high-risk high-reward investing.
-The Oxford Technology Combined SEIS/EIS fund attempts to match academic technology developments with the more hard-nosed world of private equity.
+The Oxford Technology Combined EIS/SEIS fund attempts to match academic technology developments with the more hard-nosed world of private equity.
 It’s a notoriously hard sector to crack.
 Patent risk, personnel problems and the danger of technology being usurped are inherent concerns, as is the risk of the investee company failing.
-Oxford Technology has 3 decades of experience in traversing these treacherous waters.
+Oxford Technology has three decades of experience in this area.

 The fund is looking for businesses with the potential to deliver 10x to 20x return on investment.
 This is not guaranteed in any way: it’s the potential that is important.
 Not all will deliver, but the few that are successful have the potential to be lucrative.

 - Experienced early-stage manager with a long-standing network of Oxford contacts